EliseeMm/TelegramBot/README.md

 4) Open-Meteo API : Retrieving weather information

 ## Known bugs
-Program crashes when a weather request is made for a none existent place.
+Program crashes when a weather request is made for a non existent place.